vdclab/vdclab-wiki/Stefanjol-Venny.md

  {.links-list}

  ## Notes from the user
- - The venn diagram is dynamic and interactive
+ - The Venn diagram is dynamic and interactive
  - Easy to upload data